jdeeke/jdeeke.github.io/README.md

 remaining to dos:
 - resize headshot
+- figure out how to add a favicon
 - remove header
 - remove footer
 - check for any other css updates (or color update for link/make bold)